 According to the 2023 Global Slavery Index, an estimated 1.2 million people were enslaved in Bangladesh as of 2021, which is among the highest in the world.

-As of 2021, Bangladesh had a literacy rate of 76%, with 79% for males and 71.9% for females.
+As of 2021, Bangladesh has a literacy rate of 76%: 79% for males and 71.9% for females.

-As of 2021, approximately 2.36% of Bangladesh's total GDP was attributed to healthcare, with only 5.3 doctors per 10,000 people.
+In 2021, about 2.36% of Bangladesh's total GDP was attributed to healthcare.
+The country had only 5.3 doctors per 10,000 people.

 In 2021, the military budget of Bangladesh accounted for 1.3% of GDP, amounting to US$4.3 billion.

-As of 2022, the overall life expectancy at birth in Bangladesh was 74 years (72 years for males and 76 years for females).
+As of 2022, the overall life expectancy in Bangladesh at birth was 74 years (72 years for males and 76 years for females).

 Bangladesh achieved 100% electrification by 2022.